zyedidia/micro/runtime/help/colors.md

 This help page aims to cover two aspects of micro's syntax highlighting engine:

-- How to create colorschemes and use them.
+* How to create colorschemes and use them.
-- How to create syntax files to add to the list of languages micro can highlight.
+* How to create syntax files to add to the list of languages micro can highlight.

 ## Colorschemes

-To change your colorscheme, press Ctrl-E in micro to bring up the command prompt, and type:
+To change your colorscheme, press Ctrl-e in micro to bring up the command prompt, and type:

 ```
-set colorscheme monokai
+set colorscheme twilight
 ```

 (or whichever colorscheme you choose).

 Micro comes with a number of colorschemes by default.
+The colorschemes that you can display will depend on what kind of color support your terminal has.

-Modern terminals tend to have three different kinds of color support.
-The most common is 256 color where the terminal provides 256 standardized colors (except the first 16 may be configured by the user).
-A 256-color theme requires a terminal with 256 color support and is the most portable.
+Modern terminals tend to have a palette of 16 user-configurable colors (these colors can often be configured in the terminal preferences), and additional color support comes in three flavors.

-A 16-color theme uses the 16 user-configurable colors (or 16 default colors on old terminals).
-These colorschemes are guranteed to work, but won't look great unless the 16 colors are configured to the user's liking.
-Using a 16-color theme will also preserve the terminal's theme because the terminal usually uses its 16 colors for prompts or other coloring.
+* 16-color: A colorscheme that uses the 16 default colors will always work but will only look good if the 16 default colors have been configured to the user's liking.
+Using a colorscheme that only uses the 16 colors from the terminal palette will also preserve the terminal's theme from other applications since the terminal will often use those same colors for other applications.
+Default colorschemes of this type include `simple` and `solarized`.

-Some terminals support "true color" with 16 million colors (using standard RGB values).
+* 256-color: Almost all terminals support displaying an additional 240 colors on top of the 16 user-configurable colors (creating 256 colors total).
+Colorschemes which use 256-color are portable because they will look the same regardless of the configured 16-color palette.
+However, the color range is fairly limited due to the small number of colors available.
+Default 256-color colorschemes include `monokai`, `twilight`, `zenburn`, `darcula` and more.

+* true-color: Some terminals support displaying "true color" with 16 million colors using standard RGB values.
+This mode will be able to support displaying any colorscheme, but it should be noted that the user-configured 16-color palette is ignored when using true-color mode (this means the colors while using the terminal emulator will be slightly off).
+Not all terminals support true color but at this point most do.
+True color support in micro is off by default but can be enabled by setting the environment variable `MICRO_TRUECOLOR` to 1.
-There is no one standard for this color support among terminals so this method is not guaranteed to work.
-Usually truecolor must also be enabled by the user.
-The colorschemes using true color will look exactly as intended.
-If true color is not supported, a true color colorscheme will approximate its colors to 256-color.
+  True-color colorschemes in micro typically end with `-tc`, such as `solarized-tc`, `atom-dark-tc`, `material-tc`, etc...
+If true color is not enabled but a true color colorscheme is used, micro will do its best to approximate the colors to the available 256 colors.

 Here is the list of colorschemes: